A biography of Harriet Tubman written in verse to honor a woman of humble origins whose courage and compassion make her larger than life.

 A biography of famed astrophysicist Neil deGrasse Tyson and awe-inspiring facts about our universe.

 Mae wanted to be an astronaut.
-She dreamed of dancing in space.
-She imagined herself surrounded by billions of stars, floating, gliding, and discovering.
 Her parents encouraged her, saying, “If you believe it, and work hard for it, anything is possible.”
 This encouragement, along with Mae’s own curiosity, intelligence, and determination, paved the way for her to become the first African American woman to travel in space.

 Tells the story of Junius G. Groves, a sharecropper in Kansas who grew a modest potato farm into a potato kingdom.